-We ventured to Mar Menor, Spain for the weekend, so we could experience the healing powers of a natural mud bath!
-Lo Pagan is the place to go and is located in the region of Murcia Spain.
+We ventured to Mar Menor, Spain for the weekend, so we could experience the healing powers of the natural Lo Pagan mud baths!
+Lo Pagan Murcia is the place to go and it is easy access from many areas in Spain.
 It is about 3 1/2 hours from Almuñécar, 4 hours Northeast of Costa del Sol, 2 1/2 hours South of Valencia and 4 hours Southeast of Madrid.
 Continue reading →

 Over 17 years ago Alan and I fell in love with Amsterdam.
 We were living in London at the time and Alan needed to come over for business a few times.
 Of course, I would often come with him and roam the city, while he was working and then we would explore together in the evenings.
 Those were the days prior to kids, so we ventured to all parts of the city and tried to experience as much as possible.
 Now here we are returning years later with our kids, ages 9 and 12.
 The city is just as we remembered.
 So, we thought we would share some things to do in Amsterdam with kids.
 Continue reading →

 Visiting cities like Barcelona, which are filled with extreme art and culture with kids can be really exhausting.
 Kids typically do not always find visiting museums, churches, or architecturally advanced structures amusing and hence, can be hard to please.
 Therefore, if you’re travelling to this magnificent city with children, it is important to plan ahead, places, or attractions which will be fun for them.
 We think this is one of the friendliest cities on earth, so getting around with kids should be not so difficult!
 Let’s review a few things to do in Barcelona with kids!